Omerdica/Election_Analysis/README.md

   ![Code1](Resources/Code_Variables.png)

   In this next step we focus on For/If loops, as we start creating these loops its very important to make sure when naming you variables not to choose very similar names that you already have in your code.
-This was a mistakes i made and had hard time figuring out my code when i got an error code.
+This was a mistakes i made and had hard time figuring out error's as my variables names were one letter off.

  ![Code1](Resources/For_If_Code_2.png)